Qiskit/RFCs/####-release_cycle.md

 ### Definition of *public API*

-The Qiskit public API is considered any documented module, class, function, or method that is not marked as private (with a `_` prefix).
+The Qiskit public API is considered any documented module, class, function, or method that is not marked as private (with a `_` prefix). **All the stability guarantees are on these *public APIs* and users are encourage to only use them.**

-Exceptions:
+**Exceptions**:

  - Experimental interfaces: If module, class, function, or method is documented as experimental that is not marked as private (with a `_` prefix).
+Experimental interfaces have to raise a user visible [Warning](https://docs.python.org/3/library/warnings.html) (exact Warning type to be define).
+ - Abstract interface definitions: These APIs are created to define an interface to be implemented by a subclass.
+Methods and properties defined as private in these Abstract classes are part of the public API.

-In such cases these APIs will be clearly documented as not being considered stable interfaces yet and a user visible warning will be actively emitted on any use of these unstable interfaces.
-Additionally, in some situations an interface marked as private will be considered part of the public API.
-Typically this only occurs in two cases, either an abstract interface definition where subclasses are intended to override/implement a private method as part of defining an implementation of the interface, or advanced-usage low-level methods that have stable interfaces but are not considered safe to use as the burden is on the user to uphold the class/safety invariants themselves (the canonical example of this is the `QuantumCircuit._append` method)
+ - Low-level methods for advanced usage: There are private methods that have stable interfaces but are not considered safe to use as the burden is on the user to uphold the class/safety invariants themselves (the canonical example of this is the `QuantumCircuit._append` method).

 ### Versioning Model